Chokkor 302: Marketing

 The first look poster was revealed on March 30, 2024.
 The official 1-minute 16-second teaser of the film was released on March 15, 2025.
 A special screening of the film was held on June 29 at Centre Point Star Cineplex, Dhaka.
 On January 3, 2025, the film received a "U" certificate from the Bangladesh Film Certification Board.

 Release

 The film is scheduled to release 1 April 2025, coinciding with Eid al-Fitr.

+Reception

+Critical response

+Nasif Tanjim of The Business Standard praised as a standout release, commended for its sharp dialogue, strong performances (particularly by Mosharraf Karim, Shashwat Dutta, and Sumon Anowar) and impressive technical aspects, including cinematography and color grading, despite minor flaws in its background score and subplot pacing.

+Ahsan Kabir of Bangla Tribune rated the film 7 out of 10, praised for its story-driven plot, twist-filled narrative, and Mosharraf Karim's performance, while noting minor pacing issues.

+Atanu Tias of The Daily Ittefaq praised Saraf Ahmed Zibon's Chokkor 302, highlighting Mosharraf Karim's performance, the suspenseful storytelling, and its technical aspects particularly, the cinematography and soundtrack while noting minor issues with pacing in the second half.